Published on 09 December 2021

 How Does Etizolam Work?

-When used for a more extended period, the drug's adverse reactions are confusion, Excessive sedation, sleeping, and depression.
+When used for extended periods, the drug's adverse reactions are confusion, Excessive sedation, sleeping, and depression.

-It was introduced in 1983 and used for neurological conditions such as anxiety and sleep disorders.
+It was introduced in 1983 and used for neurological conditions like anxiety and sleep disorders.
 It is marketed in Japan, Italy, and India; the Food and Drug Administration in the US does not approve it.
 It can be used only for research purposes.

-Drugs like Etizolam belong to similar benzodiazepine groups and should not be used for more than 12 weeks.
+Drugs like Etizolam belong to similar benzodiazepine groups and should not be used for over 12 weeks.

 Dosages